 A Red Woman Was Crying is a work of fiction about an anthropologist living among a people called the Nagovisi.
-It includes seven linked stories.
-Six are told by Nagovisi narrators, and one, set three decades later, by the anthropologist.
-Transcriptions of traditional Nagovisi myths and legends punctuate the stories.
+It includes eight linked stories.
+Seven are told by Nagovisi narrators, and one, set three decades later, by the anthropologist.

 Foreign-owned plantations were in place before World War I, as were foreign missionaries — overwhelmingly Roman Catholics of the Marist Order.
 Japanese, Americans, and Australians fought on Bougainville during World War II.